 Find home loans from a wide range of Australian lenders that best suit your needs, whether you're investing, refinancing or looking to buy your first home.
 Compare interest rates, mortgage repayments, fees and more.

-A mortgage is one of the biggest financial obligations you will undertake in your life.
-It could be with you for 30 years or more.
-Therefore, it’s critical that you make an informed choice about your home loan based on all of the information available to you.
+A mortgage is one of the biggest obligations you will take on in your life.
+It could be with you for 30 years or more, which is longer than most people spend in any job.
+Therefore, it’s critical that before you take on a home loan you make an informed choice based on all of the information available to you.
 Here are the factors you should consider before committing to a loan.

 Before you apply for a home loan, one of the first questions you should ask is where you actually want to buy.
 This will determine a myriad of factors, including how much you will have to borrow and what size deposit you will need.

 How is the public education system in your suburb of choice?
 Better Education can show you how each suburb ranks in terms of primary school education and secondary school education (see below).
 If you have children or are planning to have children, you can then use that information to inform your decision.